The service we render others is the rent we pay for our room on earth. – Wilfred Grenfell

 My next door neighbor really pissed me off last week.

 By Thursday morning debris littered the lawns.
 Before leaving for work, I gathered my toppled trash cans and stood them upright.
 I collected the get-away items and placed them either in the trash can or recycling bin.
-Surveying the moon-lit yard, I was satisfied I had found what needed to be picked up before leaving for the office.
+Surveying the moon-lit yard, I was satisfied I had found what needed to be picked up before leaving.

 An unexpected gift